oleg-nenashev/mocks-as-code-demo/README.md

 ## Workshop Steps

 1. Setting up the environment
+2. Optional Introductions to the tools we use - Testcontainers, LocalStack, WireMock, Spring Boot Dev Services, etc.
 2. Testing AWS Service Integrations using LocalStack and Testcontainers, similar to [this guide](https://testcontainers.com/guides/testing-aws-service-integrations-using-localstack/)
 3. Mocking service APIs with WireMock
 4. Infrastructure-as-Code with Pulumi and Pulumi SDK for Java, and using the same stack for Pulumi deployment integration testing
-5. Advanced troubleshooting and observability of the configurations with Gradle Build Scan
+5. Advanced troubleshooting and observability of the configurations with Gradle's Build Scan

 ## Credits